 One night while we were there, the resort served us grilled lobster tails on the beach — and I did a happy dance.
-(Really– I held the lobster tails up in the air and did a little dance in my chair– and why not?)

 These easy Grilled Lobster Tails with Bourbon Sauce are my version of the grilled shellfish we ate in Mexico.
 They're EASY to make, perfect for grilling, and decadently topped with bourbon!